Ntf-Sadnan/ntf-recon-tool/README.md

-# ntf
+# NTF
-an advanced tool for recon!🔥 You can find vulnerabilities in just 5 minutes by just giving the domain name👀
+An advanced Recon Tool !🔥 You can find vulnerabilities in just 5 minutes by just giving the domain name👀

  😉
 🦉The tool can :